 Where to Grow Okra

-- Well draining soil rich in organic matter
+- SOIL: Slightly acidic soils ~6pH, well draining soil rich in organic matter

 - up to 8′ tall x 3′ width